 We based the sales assumption on the number of visitors to the brand website, and assumed a low initial conversion rate of 0.01% in month 1.

-Over time, as more customers get used to the benefit of the store, we increase the conversion rate.
+Over time, as more customers get more familiar with the store, we increase the conversion rate.
 It’s at 2% by the end of the year.

 Was this reasonable?

-Well, 2% is an accepted “average” conversion rate for online stores. (see our article on freaking out accountants with D2C for more on this).
+Well, 2% is an accepted “average” conversion rate for online stores. (see our freaking out accountants with D2C article for more on this).

 It’s reasonable to assume you won’t immediately convert 2% of visitors when you launch the store.
-It could take up to year to get to that level.
+It could take up to year to hit that level.

 To keep it simple in this model, we only show 2 products in the volume forecast here.
 In reality, that store had around 10 products.
 For the profit and loss though, you only need the summed total for all the products.
-This example is just to show an example of the calculations behind the total gross sales numbers.
+This example is just to show how the calculations behind the total gross sales numbers work.

 Initial sales will be low